ertelsoares/laravel-reverb-react-chat/README.md

     }
 }
 ```

-Crie a migração para a tabela `messages`:
+Configure a migração para a tabela `messages`:

 ```php
 <?php